trustwallet/blockatlas/README.md

 The Blockatlas can collect and expose by `expvar's`, metrics about the application healthy and clients and server requests.
 Prometheus or another service can collect metrics provided from the `/metrics` endpoint.

+To protect the route, you can set the environment variables `API_TOKEN`, and this route starts to require the auth token.

 ## Authors

 -   [Richard Patel](https://github.com/terorie)